apluscs/Google-Competitions/2020/B/Wandering_Robot/Analysis.md

 already accounted for 50% of the cases.
 We just need to account for the other 50% now.
 More technically, for each cell above B, we need to account for all cases in which the robot moved right when it actually couldn't.

+Same thing applies to the region under and left of the hole.
+If it hits the bottom row, it can only go right.